TheCoderJT/obs-auto-launch-backup-delete/README.md

 ## The Path To Nutty's Create-Backup.bat File

-Make sure the path to nutty's create-backup.bat file is correct aka find it in your obs-studio folder and in the explorer window right click and copy the path as text and enter that in between the double qoutes.
-It had to be the right path or this won't run at all.
+Make sure the path to nutty's create-backup.bat file is correct aka find it in your obs-studio folder and in the explorer window right click and copy the path as text and replace my path to the right of the comma with the one you copied.

 <code> Run, C:\Program Files\obs-studio\create-backup.bat</code>

 # Congrats!

 Thats it!

 Now whenever you want to record or go live just run that script and it will open obs as admin, delete the oldest backup and create a new backup so you will always be backing up your obs.

 ### Bonus: Google Drive Desktop App

 You only need this if your really worried.
 The google drive desktop app lets you sync a folder to google drive so it will constantly be syncing your backups to google drive.

 This is mainly why limiting the amount of backups is a good thing because if you don't your space will get used up pretty quickly so limiting it will make it so you don't have to buy space and you can still stay below 15gb.

 If your interested in this its pretty straight forward [Install Google Desktop App](https://www.google.com/intl/en_ca/drive/download/) and once installed all you do is signin with your google account and go navagate to My Computer and add the backups folder and checkmark Sync With Google Drive and it will

 > Upload all files and folders, including photos and videos.
 If you edit or remove files, those changes will be automatically synced.